waikato-llm/llm-dataset-converter/plugins/to-csv-pr.md

   --col_id COL          The name of the column for the row IDs (uses 'id' from
                         meta-data) (default: None)
-  -n, --no_header       For suppressing the header row (default: False)
+  -n, --no_header       For suppressing the header row (default: False) --encoding ENC        The encoding to force instead of using the default,
+                        e.g., 'utf-8' (default: None)
 ```